Want to find the answer quick?

 .

-naming system and copy over sample data.
+(excluding file attachments).
 The Xata app bot will leave a comment with the details.

 On merge of your PR the following actions will occur.